TimothyElder/nous/README.md

 # nous

 Nous is for researchers and writers who are doing their work using plain text files.
-These include Markdown, LaTeX, RMarkdown, sweave and many more.
+These include Markdown, $\LaTeX$, RMarkdown, sweave and many more.
 Nous is meant to make your life easier by including compilation settings for pandoc and its extensions natively, so you don't have to go through the unfortunate process your self of setting up make files or working on the command line when you are writing and compiling.

 Most importantly Nous includes a grammar and spell checker to help make your work more better!
 Using the OpenAI API for completions from their GPT models it will help to fix spelling and grammatical errors.